Crystal Z Campbell and Irene Lusztig Awarded 2021 Guggenheim Fellowships

-FSC-Radcliffe Fellow Crystal Z Campbell was recently awarded a 2021 Guggenheim Fellowship.
+Radcliffe-FSC Fellow Crystal Z Campbell and former Radcliffe-FSC Fellow Irene Lusztig were recently awarded 2021 Guggenheim Fellowships.

 Crystal is a multidisciplinary artist, experimental filmmaker, and writer of African American, Filipino, and Chinese descents.
 Campbell finds complexity in public secrets— fragments of information known by many but untold or unspoken.